Best garden furniture stores online: from budget to luxury

 Yes, we fully accept the UK weather is as fickle as ever, but that needn’t stop you readying your outdoor space for a summer of lounging and dining.
 Firm in our belief that ‘if you furnish it, it will come’ here are our favourite online furniture stores for superlative garden furniture.

 You may think that outdoor furniture comes down to a few aluminium deck chairs and maybe a picnic table.
-And while there is much to be said for keeping things simple, there’s plenty more elegant furnishings to be discovered.
+And while there is much to be said for keeping things simple, there’s still plenty more elegant furnishings to be discovered.

 Be it a garden dining set, fire pits, parasols, hammocks or a plush outdoor sofa - the current lines of outdoor furniture available is seriously impressive, and allows you to cultivate your own sunny haven, regardless of the space limitations you may have, or how many people you need to set your garden up to entertain.